 - Juanita Smith – firstname.lastname@example.org – (613) 533-2302

-Master of Management Analytics, Master of Management in Artificial Intelligence, and Global Master of Management Analytics
+Master of Management Analytics, Master of Management in Artificial Intelligence, Master of Financial Innovation & Technology

 - Log into your SOLUS Student Centre

 - Select the Graduation tile

 - Select the Academic Program

 - Select an Expected Graduation Term from the drop-down